Fairytales and Other Stories

-Eric did not hide from her the fact that he was for the most part a knight for hire and that the cost for his services were quite high.
-For Eric there had come a time when money meant nothing when he began to do seemingly impossible jobs just for the adventure of it all.
+Eric did not hide from her the fact that he was, for the most part, a knight for hire and that the cost for his services was quite high.
+For Eric, there had come a time when money meant nothing when he began to do seemingly impossible jobs just for the adventure of it all.
 In time he had stopped playing hero and made a name for himself as an armorer.
-As for money Eric had more money than he knew what to do with.
+As for money, Eric had more money than he knew what to do with.
 In his lifetime Eric had given away three castles and sold one just to get rid of them.
 All Eric wanted now was peace and quiet which is why he worked for King Fallon.
 The King left Eric alone to do what he wanted in return for the trade and fame Eric brought to the kingdom.

 It had been many days since they had left the Castle Cragmar.
 They presently sat on the banks of the river that marked the beginning of King Fallon’s land.
 It was late evening, Alisha was leaning against Eric as they watched the fire snap, crackle, and pop before them, each lost in their own thoughts.